 Medication management for in home care is a critical part of ensuring the ongoing quality of life of the homecare client.
 Elderly Americans take 40% of the prescription drugs in the United States and 35% of the over the counter medications, sometimes leading to confusion, missed or double doses and resulting adverse reactions.
+That’s why finding quality medication management is critical for long term successful aging.

 As part of our medication management services, each time At Home Nursing Care brings a new homecare client under our care, our RN Case Manager conducts a full evaluation of their medical history, paying particular attention to the medications being taken in the home.
 Our nurse then makes a legible list of all medications.
 She/he will coordinate with the patient’s doctor and pharmacist to make sure none of these medications are outdated or conflicting.